go-gorm/gorm.io/pages/contribute.md

 ## Donations

+Many thanks to all our sponsors!

 ### One-time Donations

+Your kindness and generosity is greatly appreciated

 [One time Donations with Paypal](https://www.paypal.me/zhangjinzhu) [One time Donations with OpenCollective](https://opencollective.com/gorm)

 ### Recurring Donations

+Your kindness and generosity is greatly appreciated, and your name will be listed in this page or the home page of this website.

 [Recurring Donations with OpenCollective](https://opencollective.com/gorm) [Recurring Donations with Patreon](https://www.patreon.com/jinzhu)